SegataLab/panphlan/README.md

 * matplotlib
 * seaborn

-For any help see the wiki or the [bioBakery forum](https://forum.biobakery.org/)
+For any help see the wiki or the [bioBakery forum](https://forum.biobakery.org/) for overall discussions.
+Purely technical issues should better be raised on GitHub than on the forum.

 ----